-- Enclosure.
-In all zones, accessory equipment shall be located in an enclosed structure, such as a building or underground vault (with the exception of required electrical panels), or screened and secured by fencing, walls, and gates. - Landscaping.
+- 1. Enclosure.
+In all zones, accessory equipment shall be located in an enclosed structure, such as a building or underground vault (with the exception of required electrical panels), or screened and secured by fencing, walls, and gates.
+Radio units need not be enclosed but shall not be visible. - Landscaping.
 In all zones, landscaping is encouraged to be installed and maintained to screen those portions of the fence or wall visible from the public right-of-way, as a graffiti prevention measure.
 Landscaping that is droughttolerant is highly preferred. - 3.
 Prohibition.
 Barbed wire is prohibited.

-Encourage enclosing accessory cabinets in screened and/or landscaped fences or walls, or hedges, and out of sight from the right-of-way.
+Encourage enclosing accessory cabinets in screened and/or landscaped fences or walls, or hedges, and out of sight from the public right-of-way.
 Fence or wall height shall conform to the zone, but shall not exceed eight feet.